conda-incubator/conda-press/docs/devguide.rst

 Style Guide
 ===========
-rever is a pure Python project, and so we use PEP8 (with some additions) to ensure consistency throughout the code base.
+Conda-press is a Xonsh & Python project, and so we use PEP8 (with some additions) to ensure consistency throughout the code base.

 ----------------------------------
 Rules to Write By
 ----------------------------------
 It is important to refer to things and concepts by their most specific name.
-When writing rever code or documentation please use technical terms appropriately.
+When writing conda-press code or documentation please use technical terms appropriately.
 The following rules help provide needed clarity.

 **********